platformer/typst-algorithms/algo.typ

 // Parameters:
 //   indent-guides: Stroke for drawing indent guides.
 //   indent-guides-offset: Horizontal offset of indent guides.
+//   content: The main content that appears on the given line.
 //   line-index: The 0-based index of the given line.
 //   num-lines: The total number of lines in the current element.
 //   indent-level: The indent level at the given line.